awsdocs/amazon-aurora-user-guide/doc_source/aurora-copy-snapshot.md

   You can optionally use this parameter if the DB cluster snapshot is encrypted, you copy the snapshot in the same AWS Region, and you specify a new KMS key to use to encrypt the copy\.
 Otherwise, the copy of the DB cluster snapshot is encrypted with the same KMS key as the source DB cluster snapshot\.

   You must use this parameter if the DB cluster snapshot is encrypted and you are copying the snapshot to another AWS Region\.
 In that case, you must specify a KMS key for the destination AWS Region\.
 + `PreSignedUrl` – If you are copying the snapshot to another AWS Region, you must specify the `PreSignedUrl` parameter\.
 The `PreSignedUrl` value must be a URL that contains a Signature Version 4 signed request for the `CopyDBClusterSnapshot` action to be called in the source AWS Region where the DB cluster snapshot is copied from\.
-To learn more about using a presigned URL, see [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html)\.
+To learn more about using a presigned URL, see [CopyDBClusterSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html)\.

-  To automatically rather than manually generate a presigned URL, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html) command with the `--source-region` option instead\.

 The following code example copies the encrypted DB cluster snapshot from the US West \(Oregon\) Region to the US East \(N\.
 Virginia\) Region\.
 The action is called in the US East \(N\.
 Virginia\) Region\.